Sarah627/Java_miniatures/README.md

 - Watch the playlist like your daily series; you'll learn amazing things about this field that has revolutionized humanity in the last decade!

-Another one, but this time you cannot just watch and enjoy, also I want to inform its lectures are long, but super informative recommended from almost everyone and it's considered as one of the most common and best introductions to computer science, CS50 - from Harvard [CS50](https://www.youtube.com/playlist?list=PLhQjrBD2T381WAHyx1pq-sBfykqMBI7V4)
+Another one, but this time you cannot just watch and enjoy, also I want to inform its lectures are long, but super informative recommended from almost everyone ,and it's considered as one of the most common and best introductions to computer science, CS50 - from Harvard [CS50](https://www.youtube.com/playlist?list=PLhQjrBD2T381WAHyx1pq-sBfykqMBI7V4)

 **`Note`: You don't need to master this topic to understand character data types.
 Just grasp the main idea.
 If you want to delve deeper into computer science, these playlists and courses are great resources.
 These playlists take time, and it's okay to keep learning without finishing them first.
 You can do both in parallel.**